-The Low Value consignment relief programme will no longer exist from 1st January 2021 – HMRC are introducing the following measures on consignments with a value below £135:
+The Low Value consignment relief programme no longer exists – HMRC have introduced the following measures on consignments with a value below £135:

 What is the £135 consignment value based on?

 The £135 threshold applies to the value of a consignment and not to any individual goods within that consignment.
 The consignment value is based on the sale price excluding VAT.

 The sales price excludes:

-Transport and insurance costs, unless they are included in the price and not separately indicated on the invoice.
+1.Transport and insurance costs, unless they are included in the price and not separately indicated on the invoice.

-Any other taxes and charges identifiable by the customs authorities from any relevant documents
+2.Any other taxes and charges identifiable by the customs authorities from any relevant documents

-If the consignment value is over £135 then normal VAT and customs rules will apply ie. import VAT will be charged when the goods enter the UK.
+If the consignment value is over £135 then normal VAT and customs rules apply ie. import VAT will be charged when the goods enter the UK.

-Do I need a UK VAT Registration post Brexit?
+Do I need a UK registration now?

-The following businesses will have to register for UK VAT (if not already registered) and account for VAT to HMRC:
+The following businesses have to register for UK VAT (if not already registered) and account for VAT to HMRC:

 Selling on your own website – Any seller using their own website to sell directly to UK consumers, where the goods are outside UK at the point of sale or goods importing into the UK do not exceed £135 in value.

 I am currently filing for my digital service sales to private consumers on VAT-MOSS (Mini-One-Stop-Shop) in the UK, what do I need to do?

-Notes: Northern Irish businesses are not able to use MOSS unless also established in an EU country.
+Note: Northern Irish businesses are not able to use MOSS unless also established in an EU country.
 Will need to use the non-union MOSS.